-Because our landscapes are still scarred from the coal industry (and the remediation is on the taxpayers), we are wary of extraction industries which sacrifice the long-term health and well-being of our communities.
+Because our landscapes are still scarred from the coal industry (and the remediation is on the taxpayers), we are wary of extraction industries which we the north link sacrifice the long-term health and well-being of our communities.

 A complete and detailed environmental impact study must be performed in order to ascertain the cumulative impacts of oil & gas activities.
 Mapping locations of rare, endangered and threatened species will take at least three years and require a five-fold increase in DCNR field staff.
 A baseline study is a must.

 Any further leasing of public lands could hurt our hunting and fishing traditions.
 All outdoor recreationists seek natural settings, not industrialized forests like the Allegheny National Forest and the leased DCNR tracts.
 We want to preserve our rich natural heritage, not raze it for short-term financial gain.

 We cannot risk damaging Pennsylvania's billion-dollar outdoor tourism industry which relies on 2,500 miles of scenic trails and opportunities for low-impact recreation such as hunting, fishing, birding, hiking and mountainbiking.

 Pennsylvania is home to Federally-designated Wild and Scenic Rivers, plus innumerable HQ and EV streams which are habitat for our native Brook Trout.
 Pennsylvania cannot allow our headwater streams to be impaired.